coreyhines/config-tool/README.md

 `--file string`, specifies the input list of switches

 `--directory string`, specifies the directory where the EOS configuration will be written to and stored

+# Rust Implementation

+See [RUST_USAGE.md](./RUST_USAGE.md) for instructions on building and using the Rust version of the tool.
+The Rust implementation provides a fast, parallelized alternative to the Python scripts for grabbing and processing EOS configurations.